dojo/docs/dojo/extend.rst

 Extending _Widget
 -----------------

 A potentially confusing result of the above actually provides us a lot of flexibility.
-All Dijit widgets inherit from `dijit._Widget` in one way or another.
-Some widgets, like the `BorderContainer <dijit/layout/BorderContainer>`_ can contain arbitrary widgets, though require a 'region' parameter on the contained widget, though rather than manually adding a "region" parameter to each declaration across Dijit, BorderContainer simply extends _Widget with the member, and anyone using any widget within a BorderContainer can specitiy a region:
+All Dijit widgets inherit from ``dijit._WidgetBase`` in one way or another.
+Some widgets, like the `BorderContainer <dijit/layout/BorderContainer>`_ can contain arbitrary widgets, though require a 'region' parameter on the contained widget, though rather than manually adding a "region" parameter to each declaration across Dijit, BorderContainer simply extends _WidgetBase with the member, and anyone using any widget within a BorderContainer can specitiy a region:

 .. code-block :: javascript
   :linenos:

-  // Dojo 1.7 (AMD)
+  // Dojo 1.7+ (AMD)
-  require(["dojo/_base/lang", "dijit._Widget"], function(lang, _Widget) {
+  require(["dojo/_base/lang", "dijit/_WidgetBase"], function(lang, _WidgetBase) {
-    lang.extend(_Widget, {
+    lang.extend(_WidgetBase, {
       region:"center"
     });
   });

   // Dojo < 1.7
-  dojo.extend(dijit._Widget, {
+  dojo.extend(dijit._WidgetBase, {
       region:"center"
   });